 In the US, potato prices were climbing in the second quarter of 2022 following the inflation caused by supply chain issues and labour disputes.
 In June the average price of white potato reached 1780 USD per ton rising by 15.86% on a year-over-year basis.

-In Brazil, the prices of fruits and vegetables were on an upward trend with potato prices rising slightly in April as a result of low winter crop supply and inflation.6 The price of potatoes was reported to increase by close to 68% from last year as a result of maritime transport disruptions caused by the Ukraine-Russia war.
+In Brazil, the prices of fruits and vegetables were on an upward trends with potato prices rising slightly in April as a result of low winter crop supply and inflation.6 The price of potatoes was reported to increase by close to 68% from last year as a result of maritime transport disruptions caused by the Ukraine-Russia war.

 For the First Quarter of 2022